 of new massive sulphide discovery might be as follows:

-interesting assays clearly indicate the presence of mineralization on
+clearly indicate the presence of mineralization on the ground, but provide

-ground, but provide little indication of the potential size or overall
+little indication of the potential size or overall grade of the

-grade of the occurrence; channel samples provide a good systematic
+occurrence; channel samples provide a good systematic sampling of

-of mineralization at outcrop scale and an indication of the width of
+mineralization at outcrop scale and an indication of the width of the

 mineralization as well diamond drill holes normally provide the first

-picture of an occurrence. assays of drill core provide vital grade and
+three-dimensional picture of an occurrence. assays of drill core provide

-width information, both of which must be considered in evaluating the
+vital grade and width information, both of which must be considered in

-be mined; estimates of the value of an orebody must include some
+grades that will eventually be mined; estimates of the value of an orebody

 must include some estimate of the metal prices in the future.